Journaling for self-reflection: the complete guide to deeper self-awareness

 How long does it take to see results from journaling for self-reflection?

 Most people notice emotional pattern awareness within 2-3 weeks of consistent journaling.
 Behavioral change usually takes 6-8 weeks once you have identified the pattern.
-The compounding effect kicks in around 90 days – by then you are not just recognizing patterns, you are predicting and changing your own reactions before they fully activate.
-Baikie and Wilhelm’s research review confirms that benefits accumulate with consistent practice rather than from any single session [5].
+The compounding effect tends to kick in around 90 days, when you are not just recognizing patterns but predicting and changing your own reactions before they fully activate.
+Baikie and Wilhelm’s research review found that writing on as few as 3-5 occasions of 15-20 minutes produces measurable benefits [5].

 What is the difference between reflective journaling and therapy journaling?

-Can I journal on my phone, or does it have to be paper?
+Can I do reflective journaling on my phone, or does it have to be paper?

 What if I miss journaling days?
 Do I have to start over?